-The 2019 MLB season will always be remembered for the home run surge it brought, the '23 Braves emerged by tying the single-season team record with 307 home runs.
+While the 2019 MLB season will always be remembered for the home run surge it brought, the '23 Braves emerged by tying the single-season team record with 307 home runs.

 Here are the teams atop MLB's all-time single-season home run list.